obiwanjacobi/Zsharp/docs/modules/import.md

         ...
 ```

+The advantage of specifying `import` in a local scope is that the code unit (type, function etc.) can be moved (refactoring) to a different file without the dependencies needing to be reviewed and file-level imports to be added.

 Does loading at runtime (`use`) require the containing function to have an `Err<T>` return type?
-Will the program be aborted when the module is not found or can it be handled gracefully?
+Will the program be aborted when the module is not found or can it be handled gracefully? (yes)

 ```csharp
 fn: ()